 What About After a Root Canal?

-It is commonly taught that teeth which have undergone root canal treatment should be restored with crowns—and in many cases, this remains the most predictable option.
+Dentistry has long recommended crowns for teeth that have undergone root canal treatment — and in many cases, this remains the most predictable option.

-After a root canal, teeth can become more brittle and are more prone to fracture under chewing forces.
-A crown helps protect the tooth by distributing these forces evenly.
+After a root canal, a tooth can become more brittle and more vulnerable to fracture under chewing forces.
+A crown protects the tooth by distributing these forces evenly across the entire surface.

 Which Is Better: Onlay or Crown?

-An onlay is ideal when enough healthy tooth remains.
-It allows you to preserve structure while restoring function.
+- An onlay is ideal when enough healthy tooth structure remains.
+It allows you to preserve natural tooth while fully restoring function.

-A crown is more appropriate when the tooth is weakened, cracked, or heavily restored, where protection becomes the priority.
+- A crown is more appropriate when the tooth is weakened, cracked, or heavily restored, and protection becomes the priority.

 A well-planned onlay can delay the need for a crown for many years.
-But when structural integrity is compromised, choosing a crown can prevent more serious complications later.
+But when structural integrity is compromised, choosing a crown early prevents more serious complications later.

 Frequently Asked Questions (FAQs) About Onlay vs Crown